LLM-as-a-judge validity in physics assessment depends more on the task than the model: Qualitative analysis of marking errors

 \section{Qualitative analysis of marking errors}

+This section addresses RQ2 by examining the mechanisms behind disagreements between human and AI markers.
 To better understand the specific mechanisms driving disagreements between human and AI markers, we qualitatively analysed the curriculum dataset, where blind, solution, and false solution conditions could be compared for the exact same items.
 Given that the exams lacked comparative conditions, the human essay baseline was too noisy for reliable error characterisation, and the scientific plots were already highly calibrated, our qualitative analysis focuses exclusively on the curriculum questions.
 We defined five distinct types of marking disagreement by isolating cases where all five AI models reached a unanimous verdict that contradicted the human reference mark:

 \begin{enumerate} \item \textbf{Blind over-crediting}: all models award full marks, human awards zero ($n = 13$). \item \textbf{Blind under-crediting}: all models award zero, human awards full marks ($n = 9$). \item \textbf{Over-crediting with solution}: all models award full marks despite a provided solution, human awards zero ($n = 2$). \item \textbf{Under-crediting with solution}: all models award zero despite a provided solution, human awards full marks ($n = 12$). \item \textbf{False solution anchoring}: all models award zero under the false solution condition for a question the human marked as fully correct ($n = 5$). \end{enumerate}